Looking to shift your work-life balance? We at ViaTravelers have always believed that working remotely while traveling is THE work-life balance.

 If you keep your co-workers and your boss up to date with all your cool escapades and maintain your standard of work during your remote work trip, it’s more likely that you’ll be granted another opportunity to work remotely as a digital nomad.

 Who knows?
 You may even inspire more like-minded people at your job to try their remote working adventure.

 If you’ve been worried about how to work remotely and travel, it’s time to stop fussing and plan the journey right away!
 Take advantage of your situation and spend time doing something beautiful for yourself!
 Seriously, it’s been a tough few years.
 The grind doesn’t have to be the same forever; you can break out.
 No, you DESERVE to break out of the grind and try working remotely in your dream destinations.
 Use the tips above, get out there, and enjoy your trip!

 Of course, remote work means that you carry many responsibilities.
 You should not slack off or take advantage of the situation too much – otherwise, that remote year becomes a one-off experience.

-Of course, once you get there it might take a few days to adjust to your new surroundings.
+Of course, once you get there, it might take a few days to adjust to your new surroundings.
 However, as soon as you are settled, remember to stay true to your job and be as productive as possible.
-If you are struggling or feeling homesick, be open with your boss and let them know about the situation.
+If you are struggling or homesick, be open with your boss and tell them about the situation.